Interview with James Ferguson Latimer

 BW: The cross hairs?

-JFL: They bombsight.
+JFL: The bombsight.
 Yeah.
 God.
 It was the very latest one and it was very accurate and you were looking through the bombsight and telling the pilot to do what he has to do.
 Left.
 Right.
 Whatever.
 And then when you get to the target the right position you pressed the button, the bombs go down and theoretically you should hit the target straight on which most of them did.
 But —

-BW: Did you get any feedback or instructions say from a Master Bomber who might have been a Pathfinder aircraft or were they instructing you to bomb say on flares?
+BW: Did you get any feedback or instructions say from a master bomber who might have been a Pathfinder aircraft or were they instructing you to bomb say on flares?

 JFL: Daylight flying there was a Pathfinder.
 There was a, one in charge and you followed him but we didn’t do that.
 That’s what the Yanks did.
 Most of my bombing was night bombing and it was individual.
 The planes were all individuals.
 We were going to the same target but there was no formation or anything.
 But then we did some, went on to daylight flying with the, as it got well into the war we used to fly, fly with the Yanks.
 They —